qfpl/blog/content/posts/orphans-and-fundeps.md

 authors: gwilson
 ---

-*If you are already familiar with multiparameter type classes, functional dependencies, and orphan instances, you can skip to the final section for the orphan rules.*
+*If you are already familiar with multi-parameter type classes, functional dependencies, and orphan instances, you can skip to the final section for the orphan rules.*

 ## Type classes and orphan instances